 Day 4: Bagan to Mount Victoria.
 This is a long travel day, in which we first cross the Irrawaddy River, then strike west towards the mountains, watching the landscape gradually grow moister, then finally winding our way up to the wonderfully cool pine and broadleaf forest at around 6000ft (1800m).
 Along the way are a couple of stakeouts for the very scarce White-rumped Falcon.
 There are also additional chances for the elusive Hooded Treepie if we missed it in Bagan.

 Days 5-7: Mount Victoria.
 There is a long list of specialties on this ornithologically storied mountain, though due to rampant hunting, many of them can be quite hard to find.
-Unfortunately, larger birds like hornbills, pigeons, and pheasants have been nearly whipped out.
+Unfortunately, larger birds like hornbills, pigeons, and pheasants have been nearly wiped out.
 Nonetheless, this mountain still has the overall “birdiness” that is typical of the Himalayas, and it is a joy to explore at different elevations and to start racking up our targets.
 Of course the endemic White-browed Nuthatch is at the top of most people’s want lists.
 But other fine specialties include Striped, Assam, and Brown-capped Laughingthrushes, “Mount Victoria” Chinese Babax, Rusty-capped Fulvetta, Streak-throated Barwing, Gray-sided Thrush, Black-throated and Spot-breasted Parrotbills, Collared Finchbill, Chin Hills Wren-Babbler, Spot-breasted Scimitar-Babbler, and Yellow-bellied Flowerpecker.
 There is also a long list of more widespread Himalayan birds that are likely to be new for those who haven’t birded in the eastern part of that range.
 These include the likes of Crimson-fronted and Darjeeling Woodpeckers, Great and Golden-throated Barbets, Chestnut-vented Nuthatch, Spotted Elachura (which now forms its own family), Himalayan Cutia, Green-tailed, Mrs. Gould’s, and Fire-tailed Sunbirds, Gray Sibia, White-browed Fulvetta, Bar-throated, Blue-winged, and Red-tailed Minlas, Black-headed, White-browed, Green, and Black-eared Shrike-Babblers, Yellow-billed Blue Magpie, and a baffling array of Phylloscopus warblers.
 We’ll watch for soaring raptors like Crested Goshawk, Black and Rufous-bellied Eagles, and Himalayan Buzzard.
 The thick understory holds skulkers like Scaly-breasted Wren-Babbler, Pygmy Cupwing, and Chestnut-headed Tesia.
 At night we will venture out and search for Hodgson’s Frogmouth, though a large dose of luck is needed to get good views of this elusive beast.
 For our four nights on the mountain, we’ll be based in a comfortable though rustic tourist lodge at the edge of the forest.

 Day 8: Mount Victoria to Bagan.
 Descending from the mountain, we’ll retrace our steps back to hot and dry Bagan.
 We’ll leave early to take advantage of our limited time in the dipterocarp and mixed deciduous forest that is found along the way.
 This is the best place in southeast Asia for parakeets, with five species represented, including Gray-headed, Blossom-headed, and Alexandrine.
 Birding in this habitat is especially hit-and-miss, but some other tantalizing possibilities include Great Slaty Woodpecker, Himalayan and Greater Flamebacks, Greater Yellownape, Collared Falconet, Pin-tailed Green Pigeon, Red-headed Trogon, Large Woodshrike, Large Cuckooshrike, Brown-cheeked Fulvetta, and Blue-throated Flycatcher.
 As we approach the Irrawaddy, and the landscapes becomes increasingly drier, we’ll watch for the odd White-eyed Buzzard, and walk through some badlands in search of the endemic local race of Long-billed Pipit.